 - A Team Member is any adult who supervises a group of children or youth.

 - A Team Leader is appointed by the congregation to supervise a group of team members.

-ChildSafe is part of a prevention process and also informs of the actions that will be taken by the LCA to support individuals and programs when things go wrong.
+SP3 focuses on preventing harm and injury, but also informs of the actions that will be taken by the LCA to support individuals and programs when things go wrong.

-ChildSafe ensures that teams consider all safety possibilities when designing programs and also increases the awareness of all current and potential team members to their duty of care responsibilities.
-These responsibilities are grounded in our moral obligations, as children of God and also in government legislation, to ensure that all organisations working with children provide environments that are safe from danger and abuse.
+SP3 ensures that teams consider all safety possibilities when designing programs and also increases the awareness of all current and potential team members to their duty of care responsibilities.
+These responsibilities are grounded in our moral obligations, as children of God and also in government legislation, to ensure that our organisations provide environments that are safe from danger and abuse.

 To view full details on this training, scheduled workshops and registrations, click here.

 Anyone in the church who previously held a police clearance for their role is now required to hold a valid Working with Children Check.
 In the District, these clearances are provided by the Department of Human Services.
 This has come about as a result of the changes recommended in the recent Royal Commission.

 This new rule applies to:

 - Anyone in your congregation who works with children or vulnerable people